Wheat Posts Double Digit Losses on Tuesday

+Wheat is trading with gains on a turnaround Wednesday, with all three exchanges higher.
 The wheat complex closed Tuesday with losses across the three markets.
 Chicago SRW futures were 11 to 13 1/2 cents lower on the day.
 KC HRW futures were down 13 to 14 cents across the front months.
+There were another 85 delivery notices for March KC wheat overnight, with 3 deliveries for March CBT wheat.
 MPLS spring wheat posted 11 to 18 cent losses led by in delivery March.

-USDA reported a private export sale of 130,000 MT of white wheat to South Korea this morning for 2024/25 shipment
+USDA reported a private export sale of 130,000 MT of white wheat to South Korea on Tuesday morning for 2024/25 shipment

-President Trump has followed through with the 25% tariffs on Mexico and Canada.
-Mexico has given a Sunday deadline on how they will respond, with the Mexican President stating both tariff and non-tariff measures.
-Canada has issued 25% tariffs on $30 billion(Canadian) of US goods.
-Later in the day, Commerce Secretary Lutnick indicated there may be an announcement coming on Wednesday regarding a potential rollback of the tariffs.
+Mexico has given a Sunday deadline on how they will respond to President Trump’s 25% tariff, as Canada has already responded with 25% tariffs on $30 billion(Canadian) of US goods.
+A second round of Canadian tariffs are coming in the next 21 days on $125 billion.
+Later on Tuesday, Commerce Secretary Lutnick indicated there may be an announcement coming on Wednesday regarding a potential relief of the tariffs.

 In response to the additional 10% tariff on Chinese goods, China has issued a 15% tariff on imports of US wheat.
 China has 0 MT in wheat on the books and just 139,119 MT in total shipments to China this year.